How to know what’s true

-- Can you think of a time you followed opinions that didn’t agree with the Bible?
+- Can you remember a time you when followed ideas that didn’t align with the Bible?
 What were the results?